ThomasThelen/Simulation/README.md

 ![](https://github.com/ThomasThelen/Simulations/blob/master/Aero/Rocket%20Equation/MassRatio.png)

 This plot shows how .
 Notice that the delta v gained after a ratio of around 50% becomes linear.

+m(t)=m0e^-(delta_v/thrust_velocity)

+### Satellite Motion

+This models a satellite orbiting Earth as a function of distance from Earth.
+It can be used to find various orit parameters including velocity, acceleration, and period.

+PICTURE OF VELOCITY VS DISTANCE

+PICTURE OF ACCELERATION VS DISTANCE

+PICTURE OF PERIOD VS DISTANCE